- Where: City wide

 - When: May 2020 - Ongoing

 - What: Rapid build of measures to support walking and cycling

 - Why: To support social distancing, protect the safety of all road users and encourage active travel

 - How: £4.3m from various funding sources

-Southampton City Council has produced its Green Transport Recovery Plan, in line with the government’s recommendations for encouraging safe travel as we come out of lockdown.
+Southampton City Council has produced its Green Transport Recovery Plan to encourage safe travel as we come out of lockdown.
 The council is keen to support and maintain the positive health and environmental benefits that residents have experienced during this time, including an increase in active travel and an improvement in local air quality, by putting measures in place to help people get around safely and sustainably both now and in the long term.

 Measures to support social distancing include making more space around bus stops, shops and other places where queueing may be necessary.
 Street closures around schools at the beginning and end of the day will create a safer and more spacious environment for walking, cycling and scooting, while spare road space will be used to create parklets for additional footway space and cycle parking.

 Measures to support active travel include reallocating road space and prioritising pedestrians and cyclists at pedestrian crossings.
 Temporary cycle lanes will be introduced on Bassett Avenue, The Avenue, and St Mary’s Road, improvements to make it safer to cycle to Southampton General Hospital and in Portswood, and cycle parking in the city centre.
 The completion of the active travel zone in St Denys will include targeted road closures, priority changes and cycle parking.
 Bus lanes with cycling permitted will be installed in each direction from Bitterne to Northam Road.